Offset vs Cursor Pagination

 When should I choose cursor pagination over offset in high-throughput APIs?

-Choose cursor pagination for datasets >100k rows, real-time feeds, or when strict consistency and O(1) seek performance are required.
-Offset is acceptable only for small, static datasets or admin UIs with strict row limits.
+Choose cursor pagination for datasets above 100k rows, real-time feeds, or when strict positional consistency and O(1) seek performance are required.
+Offset is acceptable only for small, static datasets or admin UIs where deep-paging is unlikely and the dataset does not change between requests.

 How do I enforce pagination contract stability in CI/CD pipelines?

-Integrate OpenAPI diff tools into PR checks, enforce Spectral linting for cursor format validation, and run contract tests against a mock server before merging backend changes.
+Integrate openapi-diff into PR checks to fail on breaking schema changes, enforce Spectral linting for cursor format validation, and run contract tests against a Prism mock server before merging backend changes.
+Gate the merge on all three checks passing.

 What is the safest approach for generating type-safe pagination clients?